washmyfaceinacid/dotnet-8-crud-web-api-docker-deploy/Report.md

 To ensure the "BeStrong" application can scale with our growing user base and remain highly reliable, we have successfully completed a Proof of Concept (PoC) using a microservice architecture managed by Kubernetes.

-We utilized Minikube for local testing—a standard industry practice that allows us to simulate a cloud environment on a single machine before moving to the Azure cloud.
+We utilized Minikube for local testing - a standard industry practice that allows us to simulate a cloud environment on a single machine before moving to the Azure cloud.
 This approach minimizes risks and ensures that our code is "cloud-ready" from day one.

 # Why Microservices?
 (The Business Logic)